itamarherr/EcoAppApi/EcoAppApi.xUnitTests/README.md

 Tests are organized to align with the key components of the backend:

-**Services: Tests for service layer methods (e.g., OrderService).
+- Services: Tests for service layer methods (e.g., OrderService).
-**Repositories: Direct validation of database interaction logic.
+- Repositories: Direct validation of database interaction logic.
-**Utilities: Tests for pricing calculations and data transformations.
+- Utilities: Tests for pricing calculations and data transformations.

 ## Naming Conventions
 Test methods are named using the following pattern:

-''[MethodName]_[Condition]_[ExpectedOutcome]
+[MethodName]_[Condition]_[ExpectedOutcome]
-### Example:
+### Example:**

-**CreateOrder_ShouldAddOrderToDatabase
+- CreateOrder_ShouldAddOrderToDatabase
-**DeleteOrder_ShouldThrowExceptionWhenOrderNotFound
+- DeleteOrder_ShouldThrowExceptionWhenOrderNotFound
 ## Additional Notes
-**Seed Data: Tests use a dynamic SeedTestDataAsync method for flexibility and improved readability.
+- Seed Data: Tests use a dynamic SeedTestDataAsync method for flexibility and improved readability.
-**Documentation: Each test includes XML comments to clarify its purpose, input, and expected outcomes.
+- Documentation: Each test includes XML comments to clarify its purpose, input, and expected outcomes.

 For questions or contributions, please contact the repository maintainer.